-- Victorian carers will have more opportunities to be physically and mentally healthy and to be socially connected to family, friends and their local community. - Victorian carers will have better access to carer peer, professionally-led and community-led support and grassroots community support programs.
+• Victorian carers will have more opportunities to be physically and mentally healthy and to be socially connected to family, friends and their local community.

 - Promote carer-specific and general health and wellbeing programs on the 'Everything Carers' website. - Increase the opportunities for carers to participate in physical and social activities and programs through revising the Support for Carers Program guidelines and including carers in the Victorian Active Ageing Partnership. - Develop resources and tools for local organisations to increase participation opportunities for older people and their carers in their local communities. - Enable support programs for carers to connect with each other to help them access services close to where they live.